-Walmart’s Momentum Is Real
+Halo Momentum Is Real

-For brands that don’t typically promote on Walmart, we get it — Amazon promos often take the front seat.
+For brands that don’t typically promote on other retailers, we get it — Amazon promos often take the front seat.
 But traffic data tells a different story: retail site traffic spikes across the board during Prime Week, including on Walmart.
-During the event last year, there was a 17% uptick in online visits, and for Code3 clients specifically, overall engagement rate was 11% stronger week over week.
+Last year, during Walmart’s event, there was a 17% uptick in online visits, and for Code3 clients specifically, overall engagement rate was 11% stronger WoW.

+Numerator also reported last year, 35% of Prime Day shoppers also shopped Target Circle week and Walmart Deals.
 Shoppers aren’t just deal-hunting on Amazon, they’re comparing, researching, and clicking through multiple retailers.

-If you're not showing up competitively on Walmart, your competitors might be.
+If you're not showing up competitively on other retail media networks, your competitors might be.
 And once a shopper clicks away, you may not get them back.

 Even Without Deals, There’s Strategy